FantasyPros Accuracy Award

 Strong goal-line usage fueled those numbers.
 Williams led all RBs with 70 red-zone carries and ranked third with 20 carries inside the 5-yard line.

 The Rams drafted another RB (Jarquez Hunter) and have talked about deploying more of a committee this season.
 But Williams could lose some work and still be a nice value here.
+The three-year extension he signed in early August guarantees that he'll remain a big part of the offense.

 • Josh Jacobs